 Before I get into it…a disclaimer.
 Much of the ultra-light hype is simply marketing speak.

-It certainly excites the fishing tech nerds, who will frequently fawn over a 10th of an ounce reduction in a new reel model.
+It certainly excites the fishing tech nerds, who will frequently obsess over a 10th of an ounce reduction in a reel model.

 Over a session of frantic casting, I’m afraid these man-hands can’t tell a half-ounce difference.